Frase logoFrase4.3

 Frequently Asked Questions

-Can I use Frase for translation like DeepL?+
+Can I use Frase to translate content?+

 Can these tools be used together in a workflow?+

-Which tool has better AI accuracy in its core function?+
+Which tool has better AI technology?+